admin-2026/attention_forge/README.md

 - **Usage**:
   RBX is another supported client, where you specify `client: "rbx"` in the configuration.
 The RBX client uses custom API endpoints, defined in `gateway_base_url`, to request specific model responses.
 Ensure `max_tokens` and `model` are set as required.

+### DeepSeek
+- **Usage**:
+  DeepSeek is a newly supported client for advanced conversational AI capabilities.
+Set `client: "deepseek"` in the configuration.
+Ensure your API key is correctly positioned in the `api-key` file, and other necessary configurations such as `model` are properly set in `attention_forge_project.yaml`.

 ## Getting Started

 ### Prerequisites